525 Franklin St.

 The centerpiece of the 59 acre park is the Lock Ridge Furnace.
 What looks like a stone castle was a coal burning iron furnace.
 The beauty of the furnace and surrounding structures belie their industrial roots.

 Lock Ridge is uniquely beautiful when the bluebells are in bloom.
 “Bluebells” are actually muscari, or grape hyacinth, a plant that produces spikes of blue flowers that resemble bunches of grapes in the spring.
 The stone structures, arches, and flora make Lock Ridge a favorite place for photography and weddings.

 Lock Ridge Park offers a variety of recreational activities.
 There are trails through the open and wooded areas of the park for hiking, biking, and nature study.
 There is a field for T-ball and girls softball.
 Swabia Creek runs through the park and offers limited fishing.

 An 81 seat pavilion with a grill, fireplace, and restroom can be reserved.
 The outdoor area next to the furnace building can be reserved for weddings and events.
-A room in the cast house can be reserved for special events.

 Lock Ridge Furnace Museum